erigontech/erigon/docs/readthedocs/source/rpc/index.rst

    The estimate may be significantly more than the amount of gas actually used by the transaction for a variety of reasons including EVM mechanics and node performance.

 .. note::
    If no gas limit is specified geth uses the block gas limit from the pending block as an upper bound.
-As a result the returned estimate might not be enough to executed the call/transaction when the amount of gas is higher than the pending block gas limit.
+As a result the returned estimate might not be enough to execute the call/transaction when the amount of gas is higher than the pending block gas limit.

 **Parameters**